hashimxali123/SQE-Assignment4/security.md

 Users can be malicious too for our software or website or can apply some hacking techniques to break into our system.
 There should be some way like using `ReCaptcha`.
 ReCaptcha is also a vital thing to prevent some hacking bot or program to break inton our website or system.
 So, we will be using the ReCaptcha.
+Moreover, we will try to protect our API's if we use, we will try to regenerate the `keys` and `tokens` of
+API's to protect ourselves.